 Day 1 Arrival in the Masai Mara

 I’d recommend arriving a day or two earlier in Nairobi to see some of the city’s best sights.
 For the best location, you can look into staying near the airport at the Tamarind Tree Hotel or Four Points by Sheraton.
-Start your safari in Masai Mara Kenya at the Wilson Airport in Nairobi in the morning.
+Start your private conservancy safari in the Masai Mara at the Wilson Airport in Nairobi in the morning.

 The whole Maasai staff will greet you upon arrival, waiting for you with a cold towel and a homemade drink.
-You already can feel the luxury treating!
+You can already feel the luxury treatment!

 Unwind in the pool

 One of the most fun parts of any safari has to be daily sundowners.
-Secluded Africa took the group on an educational bushwalk with the Masaai and a few rangers, for protection.
+Secluded Africa took the group on an educational bushwalk with the Masai and a few rangers for protection.
 Henry, our exceptional guide, explained key plants and trees to us, showing us different healing methods or how to use them.

 If you ever get the chance to attend a traditional Masaai BBQ, definitely DO IT.
-The Masaai made the whole firepit from scratch, the way they got taught by their fathers and forefathers.
-They proceeded to grill a few lamp shanks, which we’d dip in salt and a minty sauce.
+The Masaai made the whole firepit from scratch, the way they were taught by their fathers and forefathers.
+They proceeded to grill a few lamb shanks, which we’d dip in salt and a minty sauce.
 After this, you’ll never eat lamb the same way.
 There’s always someone from the team on hand to make you a drink or fill up your beer or wine.
-Sitting by the fire, watching the sunset, talk stories and have delicious food being served is one of the true luxuries.
+Sitting by the fire, watching the sunset, talk stories and having delicious food being served is one of the true luxuries.

 Day 2 Game Drive